marcgurevitx/peg-ms/README.md

 The return value determines whether the _match_ succeeds or fails: returning `null` means failure and returning a `Match` objects means success (it doesn't have to be the same match object as in the `match` parameter).
 Even if `null` is returned and thus the match fails, the parsing itself doesn't stop because failure of a pattern doesn't yet mean failure of the whole grammar.

-Still, if it's desired to signal an error, it can be pushed into `ctx.errors` or passed to `ctx.addSyntaxError(NAME, MESSAGE)`:
+Still, if it's desired to signal an error, it can be pushed into `ctx.syntaxErrors` or passed to `ctx.addSyntaxError(NAME, MESSAGE)`:

 ```
 import "peg"